AdobeDocs/commerce-operations.en/help/installation/tutorials/themes.md

         ExampleCorp/sample-module-theme-depend
 ```

-One alternative is to uninstall both themes at the same time as follows after backing up the codebase:
+One alternative is to uninstall both themes at the same time as follows backing up the codebase:

 ```bash
 bin/magento theme:uninstall frontend/ExampleCorp/SampleModuleTheme frontend/ExampleCorp/SampleModuleThemeDepend --backup-code